adjust/ios_sdk/README.md

 ## <a id="additional-feature">Additional features

-Once you integrate the adjust SDK into your project, you can take advantage of the following features.
+Once you integrate the Adjust SDK into your project, you can take advantage of the following features.

 ### <a id="event-tracking"></a>Event tracking